CodeDude19/Gpa_Perfomance_Tracker/README.md

   json dump of each subject.
 # 2 Web Scraper Final:
   It reads all the **X** number of files created in json and creates a single final json database by linking all the subjects that each       individual students are having and stores their results.
+# Note:
+  The Client/Web-Interface of this Gpa_Perfomance is Developed by [Arnab Biswas](https://github.com/ArnabBiswas2303)